-The expectations for teaching, learning and assessment at Clairvaux MacKillop College are grounded in the principles of academic integrity and excellence.
+Clairvaux MacKillop College expectations for teaching, learning and assessment are grounded in the principles of academic integrity and excellence.

-Assessment includes any examination, practical demonstration, performance or product that allows students to demonstrate the objectives of subjects and unit plans.
+Assessment includes any examination, practical demonstration, performance or product that allows students to demonstrate the objectives described by the syllabus.
 Assessment should be: